daniel-fryze/inteview-medications-app-daniel-fryze/README.md

 ![alt tag](https://scontent-vie1-1.xx.fbcdn.net/hphotos-xpf1/t31.0-8/10265506_10208875028538609_6472442415265422439_o.jpg)

-Here I hope even more to talk to you about it deeply.
+Here I hope even more to talk to you about it deeply (what and why).

 ## Let's have a look how to run the application locally after pulling from Git: